JadeVane/Allure/README.md

 ![screenshot](./resources/screenshot.png)

+## What's different between stable version and radical version

+The radical version has made some radical changes than the stable version to simplify the interface as much as possible, so some changes may not be suitable for everyone.

+The additional changes in the current radical version:

+1. Remove similar notes
+1. Move attrs to the bottom of the note content
+1. Move the note type button and menu button to the right side of the note content

 ## :warning: ATTENTION :warning:

 **Do NOT keep more than one version of css style to trilium, or the styles of several css style will affect each other and cause unexpected errors**